-Julian, by one hand he's seen as an unnecesary addition to a franchise that has already being critized for having too many characters and his subplot with Manny and Peaches is very disliked, by the other hand he's one of the few characters of who you can legitimate root for and is shown to be a legitimate Nice Guy in comparison to the rest of the Herd in this movie.
+Julian, on one hand he's seen as an unnecessary addition to a franchise that has already being criticized for having too many characters and his subplot with Manny and Peaches is very disliked, while on the other hand, he's one of the few characters of who you can genuinely root for and is shown to be a legitimate Nice Guy in comparison to the rest of the Herd in this movie.

 Broken Base: Any movie series will have one by the time it reaches its fifth installment, so it's expected for there to be some divisiveness.

 Whether ending the series here is a good idea or not; while some die-hard fans may want the series to continue, especially due to this film's less-than-stellar quality being considered a disappointing end to the series, others wish that the 14-year-old franchise with increasingly negative reception be finally put out to pasture.

 It's the Same, Now It Sucks!: One of the chief complaints against the movie is that it's unoriginal and not creative at all, and several critics contended that it felt more like a Direct to Video film.
 Manny's domestic issues in particular are criticized for feeling like standard sitcom drama .